-Send File

-8. In the Filename: field, enter the file path for the file to be downloaded or click Browse to locate the file.
+- 7. Select Send File from the Transfer pull-down menu. - 8.
+In the Eilename: field, enter the file path for the file to be downloaded or click Browse to locate the file.

 Only valid files, with a .ros or .rfb suffix, that have been provided by Linksys, can be downloaded.
 Downloading invalid files will result in unpredictable behavior.